Pampanga: Languages

 The whole population of Pampanga speak Kapampangan, which is one of the Central Luzon languages along with the Sambalic languages.
-English and Tagalog are rather spoken and used as secondary languages.
+Tagalog is generally spoken in areas bordering Bulacan, Nueva Ecija, and Bataan.
+English and Filipino are also spoken and used as secondary languages.
+A language shift to Filipino has been seen in the province, this is because of proximity to the native Tagalog-speaking provinces and migration from those, and also of influence of mass media.
 There are a few Sambal speakers in the province, especially near the border of Zambales.

 Religion

+Catholicism

 The province of Pampanga is composed of many religious groups, but it is predominantly Roman Catholic (88.92%).

-According to 2010 Census, other prominent Christian groups include the Iglesia ni Cristo (3.84%), Evangelicals (1.34%), Aglipayan Church (0.60%), Jesus is Lord Church (0.48%), Baptist Church (0.39%), Jehovah’s Witnesses (0.27%), Church of Christ (0.23%), United Church of Christ in the Philippines (0.22%), Seventh-day Adventist Church (0.18%) and many others.
+Islam

 Islam (0.017%) is also present in the province, mainly due to migrants originating from the south, as well as Buddhism, which is practiced by a few people of Chinese descent.

+Iglesia Ni Cristo

+Largest majority religion in the province (5.14-7.5%) the first Ecclesiastical District in the history of the Church.
+At the time of Bro.
+Eduardo V. Manalo, current Executive Minister, the province has grown in 5 districts with multiple locales scattered in the cities and municipalities.

+Others

+According to 2010 Census, other prominent Christian groups includes Evangelicals (1.34%), Aglipayan Church (0.60%), Jesus is Lord Church (0.48%), Baptist Church (0.39%), Jehovah's Witnesses (0.27%), Church of Christ (0.23%), United Church of Christ in the Philippines (0.22%), Seventh-day Adventist Church (0.18%) and many others.

 Economy

 Farming and fishing are the two main industries.
 Major products include rice, corn, sugarcane, and tilapia.
 Pampanga is the tilapia capital of the country because of its high production reaching 214,210.12 metric tons in 2015.
 In addition to farming and fishing, the province supports thriving cottage industries that specialize in wood carving, furniture making, guitars and handicrafts.
 Every Christmas season, the province of Pampanga, especially in the capital city of San Fernando becomes the center of a thriving industry centered on handcrafted lighted lanterns called parols that display a kaleidoscope of light and color.
 Other industries include its casket industry and the manufacturing of all-purpose vehicles in the municipality of Santo Tomas.

+The province is famous for its sophisticated culinary work: it is called the "food capital" of the Philippines.